Program Director, Senior Staff Pathologist

 Email: glknutsen@aol.com

-Dr. Knutsen, TPA’s Chairman and CEO, is a veterinary toxicologic pathologist who has been establishing, operating and investing in contract research discovery and preclinical pathology companies for nearly four decades.
+Dr. Knutsen, TPA’s Chairman and CEO, is a veterinary toxicologic pathologist who has been establishing, operating and investing in contract research discovery and preclinical pathology companies for over 45 years.
 In 1981, he founded Pathology Associates International (PAI), a company that over two decades grew into the largest contract toxicologic pathology specialty organization in the world prior to its sale to Charles River Laboratories in 2001.
-In 2004 when a unique FDA-sponsored small business contract research opportunity became available, Knutsen helped a number of his former colleagues at PAI establish TPA, an entity that for the past 14 years has provided high profile toxicologic pathology research services in support of FDA’s distinguished National Center for Toxicological Research (NCTR), Jefferson, Arkansas.
+In 2004 when a unique FDA-sponsored small business contract research opportunity became available, Knutsen helped a number of his former colleagues at PAI establish TPA, an entity that for the past 21 years has provided high profile toxicologic pathology research services in support of FDA’s distinguished National Center for Toxicological Research (NCTR), Jefferson, Arkansas.
 In 2006, Knutsen founded Systems Pathology Company, a Seattle-based artificial intelligence digital pathology imaging company that closely collaborated with both TPA and the FDA/NCTR before Charles River Laboratories purchased the company in 2009.
 A graduate of Cornell College (BA, 1969) with graduate degrees from Iowa State University in veterinary medicine (DVM, 1975) and physiology (MS, 1975), Knutsen received his pathology residency training while an officer in the United States Army, serving for six years as a member of the research team at the Army’s infectious disease research center (USAMRIID) at Fort Detrick, Maryland.

 Chief Financial Officer and Contracts Manager